HrSTILL/Restaurant-Liora/README.md

 ## Project Overview
 The idea of the project is to develop a full-stack web platform for managing restaurant operations, including reservations, orders, menu management, and reporting.
-Built using ASP.NET MVC with a connected SQL database for reliable data handling and storage.
+Built using ASP.NET MVC with a connected SQL database for data handling and storage.

 - Language: C#, JavaScript
 - Web Languages: HTML5 & CSS3